 While waiting behind a young goth couple in a shopping line, I noticed them eyeing me with caution and must have seemed like a relic….
 They didn’t appear to have any visible areas on their body not covered with tattoos or piercings.
 I tried not to stare, while remembering how I squirmed years ago when getting my ears pierced and wondering if piercings to the tongue, eyebrows, and nose were painful.
 While waiting in line, I overheard their loud discussion of body “cutting”.
 Wanting to avoid being judgmental, I didn’t react or flinch.
 Today’s subcultures seem severe to me, but then, so are the times in which we live. sigh

-I’m not a prude or stranger to punk subculture which emerged in the UK and US during the mid-1970s – who could forget Sid and Nancy?
+I’m not a prude or stranger to the punk subculture which emerged in the UK and US during the mid-1970s – who could forget Sid and Nancy?
 The 1970s are sometimes described as a “pivot of change in world history, focusing especially on the economic upheavals that followed the end of the postwar economic boom”.
 At the time, I was living in San Francisco, a “city heavily affected by drugs, prostitution, and crime, and known for hippies, radicals, and a greater tolerance of diverse cultures”.

 Oregon v Berlin